A Guide to the Best 2022 Benefits for Veterans in the State of Maryland

 This scholarship will cover up to 50 percent of annual tuition, fees, and room and board within the University System of Maryland.

-Apply for the scholarship by the deadline of March 1st.
-Awards are subject to availability of funds, so it’s smart to apply early!
+Awards are subject to the availability of funds, so it’s smart to apply early!

-Learn more about Maryland’s financial aid programs for college students.
+Learn more about Maryland’s financial aid programs for college students

-Are there veteran benefits in Maryland for employment?
+Are There Veteran Benefits in Maryland for Employment?

 Maryland Veterans’ Employment Preference

-To qualify, veterans must have an honorable discharge as well as meet minimum qualifications for the applicable job.
-All eligible veterans receive 10 points added onto their selection tests.
-Veterans with a VA disability rating of 30 percent or higher receive an addition of 15 points.
+Veterans with a VA disability rating of 30 percent or higher receive an additional 15 points.
 Spouses (including surviving spouses) of disabled veterans with a rating of 30 percent or higher receive a 10-point addition to the selection test.

 Maryland Military Personnel Veteran-Owned Small Business No-Interest Loan Program

 Maryland veteran benefits include financial assistance for small business owners.
 For veteran and service member entrepreneurs, Maryland operates a program to offer financial assistance in the form of a no-interest loan.
-These loans range from $1,000-$50,000 and are designed to help cover business expenses.
-Loan maturity is from one to eight years.

 You can obtain an application from the program manager, Celester A. Hall, at (410) 767-6356 or [email protected].

 Expedited Maryland Licensing for Veterans, Service Members, and Spouses